This Canstar Blue article has compiled the top 10 reasons why an electricity bill may be higher than expected.

 Solution:

-- Install a smart meter.
+Install a smart meter.
 A smart meter records energy use in half-hour blocks, for more accurate reporting.
-Customers in Victoria should already have a smart meter, as government policy from 2013 stated that electricity providers must rollout smart meters to all homes.
+Customers in Victoria should already have a smart meter, as government policy from 2013 stated that electricity providers must roll out smart meters to all homes.

-9. Concessions not applied
+9. Electricity concessions not applied

 Solution:

-- If a credit or concession has not been applied, customers need to contact their energy provider and bring it to their attention.
+If a credit or concession has not been applied, customers need to contact their energy provider and bring it to their attention.

-10. Price changes
+10. Energy price changes

 Price changes in the energy market are common, especially for those who have a variable rate on their electricity account.
 These price increases can account for unexpectedly high electricity bills.